How to maintain aluminum dive tank: 5 essential steps

 • During Transport: A simple $15 nylon strap with a quick-release buckle is the minimum requirement.
 Never let tanks roll around freely in your trunk; a sudden 15 MPH stop can send a tank flying with over 200 pounds of force into the back of your seats.

 • In Storage: A vertical stand with a ~20-inch diameter stable base is ideal.
-A horizontal rack with contoured rubber pads is also excellent.
 The worst thing you can do is lean it against a wall at a ~70-degree angle where a minor bump or vibration from a 40 dB sound source can knock it over.

 • Valve Protection: The $10 plastic valve cover is not optional.
-It must be screwed on anytime the tank is not connected to a regulator.
 This prevents grit, sand, and impact damage to the critical first-stage threads and the valve orifice, which has a machining tolerance of less than 0.001 inches.

-A secure tank maintains its physical integrity, passes its annual visuals and 5-year hydro tests on schedule, and achieves its maximum 20-year service life, protecting both your financial investment and your personal safety every time you descend.
+A secure tank maintains its physical integrity, passes its annual visuals and 5-year hydro tests on schedule, and achieves its maximum 20-year service life.

 Reading next